nikoma/rack-limits/README.md

 Features
 --------

-* Limitss a Rack application by enforcing a minimum time interval between subsequent HTTP requests from a particular client, as well as by defining a maximum number of allowed HTTP requests per a given time period (hourly or daily).
+* Limits a Rack application by enforcing a minimum time interval between subsequent HTTP requests from a particular client, as well as by defining a maximum number of allowed HTTP requests per a given time period (hourly or daily).